MGitrov/TFVC-to-Git/README.md

   * Your custom field will now be available in all work item types where it has been added, and now you can adjust the ```ReflectedWorkItemIdField``` field both in ```Source``` and ```Target``` with the custom field value.
 * Ensure that the ```ProcessorType``` (under "Processors") is set to ```TfsWorkItemMigrationProcessor```.
 * Ensure that the ```Enabled``` field is set to ```True```.

+### :three: Shared Queries Migration
+Before we proceed with the migration, let's first understand what work items are.